inex/birdseye/README.md

 ## Configuration

-I have tried to make configuration as easy as possible while allowing for the fact that we'll typically have *at least* two Bird processed to query on the same server.
+I have tried to make configuration as easy as possible while allowing for the fact that we'll typically have *at least* two Bird processes to query on the same server.
 Explanation is easiest with an example:

 Let's say we have a route server providing IPv4 and IPv6 services to two peering LANs on a server called `rs1.inex.ie`.